schneems/schneems/_posts/2026-03-31-rubygems-fracture-incident-report.md

 > *“I'd cut Sam and André's ties with the organization as soon as possible, announce the departures, and wish them the best of luck on their next endeavor.”*

 The conversation quickly turns to operations of the RubyGems.org service, where on-call staffing is a concern.
-Previously, Samuel Giddens was part of the rotation; with his departure, they would need time to find a replacement.
+Previously, Samuel Giddins was part of the rotation; with his departure, they would need time to find a replacement.

 **August 27, 2025**